gkichan/mars-stats--preact/README.md

 - fix duplicated /is-auth requests
 - handle server downtime (by repeatable requests for example) since free hosting is falling asleep once inactive for a while
+- sort corporations in dropdown by winrate (faster find corporation0 or just A->Z sorting ???
+- rename users to steam nicknames